aditeyabaral/bangalore-flat-and-flatmates-crawler/README.md

 - `groups`
     - Each Facebook group is crawled one after the other
     - The order of the groups in the list is the order in which the groups are fetched.
-- `Keywords`
+- `keywords`
     - Words or phrases
     - Case-insensitive
     - Minor variations of the words are handled (for example, `"indiranagar"` and `"indranagar"` are treated as the same word)
     - If any of the keywords are matched, it is added to the list of keywords for that post in the database.
-- `Filters`
+- `filters`
     - Words or phrases
     - Case-insensitive
     - Minor variations of the words are **NOT** handled (for example, `"indiranagar"` and `"indranagar"` are treated as different words here)
     - If any filter is matched, the corresponding post is tagged in the database.
-    - Remember to be careful with filters, since they are matched as is (for example, using the filter `"male only"` will also match `"female only"` flats)
+    - Remember to be careful with filters, since they are matched as is (for example, using the filter `"male only"` will also match `"female only"` flats.
+You can tackle this by adding a whitespace before - `" male only"`)

 ## Why crawl Facebook groups?